 This is the number of rehospitalizations per 1,000 days of short-term care.
 There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term stay residents who experienced functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's typically correlates with better rehabilitation services.
+This is the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
+Higher levels of independence with activities of daily living usually correlates with successful rehabilitation.